DHTMLX/docs-suite/docs/form/radiogroup.md

 ## Adding RadioGroup

-You can easily add a RadioGroup control during initialization of a form:
+You can add a RadioGroup control during form initialization:

 ~~~js
 const form = new dhx.Form("form_container", {